farhathullaM/AID-RBSWB/README.md

 After Uploading the code
-	Unplug "GPIO to GND" pin, else the data will be erased Check in serial monitor
+	a.
+Unplug "GPIO to GND" pin, else the data will be erased
-	band w
+	b.
+Check in serial monitor
+	c. band width should be set to 115200